searls/rubbycop/manual/configuration.md

 ### Including/Excluding files

-RuboCop checks all files found by a recursive search starting from the directory it is run in, or directories given as command line arguments.
+RubbyCop checks all files found by a recursive search starting from the directory it is run in, or directories given as command line arguments.
 However, it only recognizes files ending with `.rb` or extensionless files with a `#!.*ruby` declaration as Ruby files.